 Special Bonus #2:

-In Case Of Emergency Break Glass: The Official China Invasion Contingency Plan
+“In Case of Emergency Break Glass: The Official China Invasion Contingency Plan”

-In it, you’ll receive the top 3 actions that I believe every investor should take...
-As soon as we hear word of a Chinese invasion of Taiwan.
-And here is a spoiler alert: None of them involve investing in any one stock!
-These 3 protective plays are where you’re going to wish you had your money in when most of the stock market implodes.
+In it, you’ll receive the top 3 actions that I believe every investor should take... as soon as we hear word of a Chinese invasion of Taiwan.
+And here is a spoiler alert...
+None of them involve investing in any one stock!
+These 3 protective plays are where you’re going to wish you had your money when most of the stock market implodes.

 And look, this isn’t some long research report that will take weeks or months to understand.